 - White Interior Latex Paint + Primer

 - Once you’ve got all your tools and materials, the first thing you should do is clean and thoroughly wash the brick with a scrub brush.
 Make sure to remove any buildup dust and soot especially around the fireplace.
 Let it dry.

-- Carefully check the bricks for chips and damages, repair them and apply a primer after.
+- Carefully check the bricks for chips and damages, repair them, and apply a primer after.
 Once you’ve got a nice surface to work on.
-Protect the surrounding area and the floor with a piece of plastic or a cardboard, tape it down with a painter’s tape.
+Protect the surrounding area and the floor with a piece of plastic or cardboard, and tape it down with painter’s tape.

-- For the actual painting part, pour equal parts of white latex paint and water in a mixing bucket or paint tray.
+- For the actual painting part, pour equal parts of white latex paint and water into a mixing bucket or paint tray.
 Mix them consistently.

 - If the paint you applied through the rag is too thin, you can use a paintbrush to apply the paint and then just dab it with the rag.
 Make sure to reach the nooks and edges of each brick.

 - Do the steps above until you covered the whole area.
-Assess the surface if the color’s consistent, if the color’s a bit much, you can blot the area with water.
+Assess the surface if the color is consistent, if the color is a bit much, you can blot the area with water.
 Meanwhile, if the paint’s too thin, you apply another coat by repeating the steps.
 Leave it to dry overnight.